Custody Issues, Co-parenting and Breastfeeding

 It will be in the best interests of the child to have as little disruption of normal routines as possible, particularly in the beginning.
 With understanding and positive intention, the childā€™s unfolding relationship with the father, or non-nursing parent, can be maintained, developed, and deepened without endangering the childā€™s need for stability or the childā€™s need for their mother.
 As the child grows, and resilient attachment relationships develop, new routines, including longer separations, will be better accepted.
 Breastfeeding will become less and less of an integral component of the mother/child relationship, while the relationship with the father, or other parent, continues to evolve.
 This emotional development cannot be hurried without negative consequence for the child.

-If you try to argue that your child needs to be with you because of the benefits of your breast milk, you may find that the court simply suggests that you provide your pumped milk for the childā€™s other parent.
+If you try to argue that your child needs to be with you because of the benefits of your milk, you may find that the court simply suggests that you provide your pumped milk for the childā€™s other parent.
 There is precedent for this approach by the courts, so work carefully with your lawyer on how best to proceed so your childā€™s needs and rights are protected (United Nations, 1989).

 When there is planned separation for the child from their more familiar environment, it is important to create a schedule that is as close as possible to what the child is accustomed to.
 Any changes should be made gradually to minimize disruption to the child.
-If your child is currently co-sleeping and breastfeeding it will be particularly important that any changes to this arrangement be made slowly, at a pace that allows the child to develop and adapt.
+If your child is currently co-sleeping and nursing it will be particularly important that any changes to this arrangement be made slowly, at a pace that allows the child to develop and adapt.
 It is helpful to have a workable plan to present to the court that allows access to both parents, while still protecting breastfeeding, for as long as breastfeeding remains an important component of the childā€™s relationship with their mother.

 Shorter Visits